hokin2023/Rivera19/README.md

 # Acceptance Criteria

-GIVEN a text editor web application
+GIVEN a text editor web application.
-WHEN I open my application in my editor
+WHEN I open my application in my editor.
-THEN I should see a client server folder structure WHEN I run `npm run start` from the root directory THEN I find that my application should start up the backend and serve the client WHEN I run the text editor application from my terminal THEN I find that my JavaScript files have been bundled using webpack WHEN I run my webpack plugins
+THEN I should see a client server folder structure.
+WHEN I run `npm run start` from the root directory.
+THEN I find that my application should start up the backend and serve the client.
+WHEN I run the text editor application from my terminal.
+THEN I find that my JavaScript files have been bundled using webpack WHEN I run my webpack plugins
 THEN I find that I have a generated HTML file, service worker, and a manifest file